The Zen Count System

 The true count manages to compensate for this deficiency but only to a certain extent.
 The calculation of the true count can also pose some difficulties to less experienced players since it requires them to be able to estimate how many decks have not been played yet.

-Arnold Snyder’s Zen Count System is a wonderful option for those who already have some basic knowledge about blackjack strategy and card counting.
-It can be used by advanced players, as well, and the results will be even better.
-This system could be very efficient in helping players gain some advantage over the casino but the variance of blackjack should also be taken into account.
+Arnold Snyder’s Zen Count System is an excellent option for those who already have some foundational knowledge of blackjack strategy and card counting.
+Advanced players can use it as well, and their results will likely be even better.
+This system can be very effective in helping players gain an advantage over the casino, but the inherent variance of blackjack should always be taken into account.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.